joe7575/techage/manuals/manual_ta4_EN.md

 ### TA4 Player Detector

 Only the appearance of the TA4 player detector has changed.
 The functionality is the same as with the TA3 player detector.
+In addition, the search radius can be configured via the wrench menu.
+The radius can be set to 1 to 8 blocks (default: 4).

 [ta4_playerdetector|image]